 Just about all race bibs produced today are made from Tyvek, produced by DuPont.
 And Tyvek is made from high-density polyethylene (HDPE), otherwise known as #2 plastic.
 And #2 plastic is one of the most commonly recycled materials.

 Except that when it’s woven into Tyvek, it’s not in a form that can be processed by most traditional recyclers.
 Like plastic bags, it can gum up the works at the MRF.

 But there’s a solution!
 If your local recycler won’t accept Tyvek, DuPont will.
 They’ve set up a network of recyclers.
-One of them is in Petersburg, VA.
-Just put your Tyvek in an envelope and mail it to the address at this site.
+Just put your Tyvek in an envelope and mail it to the address **link no longer active**.
 For larger quantities, they’ll even send you a pouch to put it in.

 And speaking of envelopes: you know those flexible large envelopes FedEx and UPS use?
 Those are Tyvek, too – and they can be recycled with the race bibs.

 So HPR will be experimenting with a “used bib collection box” at some upcoming events.
 We’ll see if it succeeds in capturing enough of this waste stream to keep it going!